J-1 Visa for Visiting Scholars

 J-1 status for research scholars and professors may be extended for up to 5 years (Short-Term Scholars are limited to 6 months.)

-The forms below must be submitted by you and your ISU department to the IPO.
-Scholars must show proof of meeting minimum funding requirements for the duration of the extension.
-IPO will then issue you a new DS-2019.
+The forms below must be submitted by you and your ISU department to the International Programs Office.
+Scholars must show proof of meeting minimum funding requirements for the extended duration.
+The International Programs Office will then issue you a new DS-2019.

-ISU Departments: To request an extension for a current international scholar, please download and complete the Visiting Scholar Extension Form.
+ISU Departments: To request an extension for a current international scholar, please download and complete the J-1 Exchange Visitor Extension Request Form

-At the end of your stay at ISU, please have your department complete the Departure Notification Form.
-This form is required in order for us to update our records and your SEVIS record appropriately.
+At the end of your stay at ISU, please have your department complete the HOST DEPARTMENT NOTIFICATION FORM.
+This form is required for us to update our records and your SEVIS record appropriately.

 Scholars have a 30-day grace period from the end date of your DS-2019 to prepare for your departure.

-If you end your program more than 30 days before the DS-2019 end date, you must inform an IPO J-1 advisor and prepare to depart the US.
+If you end your program more than 30 days before the DS-2019 end date, you must inform the International Programs Office J-1 Scholar Advisor Abdul Khalil Azizi at Khalilazizi@isu.edu and prepare to depart the U.S.

-Your DS-2019 is only valid while you are participating in your program, regardless of the end date.
+Your DS-2019 is valid only while participating in your program, regardless of the end date.